Ever wonder why an attitude of gratitude can be challenging to live out among the people we love the most?

 I’m grateful for the example I’ve been able to live out before children.

 All the while, keeping in mind that parenting is a blessing.

 What a privilege to help shape and mold the life of a human being.

 That’s how you beat depression, self-doubt as a parent, or negativity.

-This is a key of having an attitude of gratitude as a parent.
+This is a key to having an attitude of gratitude as a parent.

 Choose to focus on the good!